 MEET OUR MANAGERS

 We want to understand our customers so we can shape and adapt what we do to suit their needs.
-We will hold regular sessions where you can talk to us about our service.
-You will have the opportunity to ask questions and raise issues or complaints and details of these will be promoted on our social media feeds and on our website.
+We hold regular sessions where you can talk to us about our service.
+You will have the opportunity to ask questions and raise issues or complaints and details of these will be promoted on our Social Media feeds and on our website.
 You can also obtain them by asking our Customer Experience team.
-These sessions will primarily happen online, taking a virtual approach but also in other ways, such as in person or on the train.
-We will also attend joint ‘Meet the team’ events at stations with other operators.
+These sessions will primarily happen online, taking a virtual approach, but also in other ways, such as in person or on the train.
+We will also attend joint ‘Meet the team’ events at stations with other Train Operating Companies.

 You can find more details on our website at www.lumo.co.uk.